-Many things can interfere with your air conditioner’s performance and efficiency during the summer months.
+Many things can interfere with AC compressor performance and efficiency during the summer months.
 Flying rocks from lawnmowers, damaging wind or hail during storms or overgrown plant life near the exterior unit are just a few examples of what can harm your cooling system.
 Some problems might be small, which means they can be repaired quickly at an affordable price.

->

-> However, the AC compressor housed in your outdoor unit is vital to the performance of your entire system.
-If the AC compressor overheats or fails, you are looking at an expensive HVAC repair to get it running again or replacing it altogether.
+However, the AC compressor housed in your outdoor unit is vital to the performance of your entire system.
+If the AC compressor overheats or fails, it’s an expensive HVAC repair or component to replace.
 KS Services wants you to know the basics of caring for your outdoor unit so you can protect the AC compressor against expensive damage.

->

-> Outdoor HVAC Equipment Can Help or Hinder Your Comfort
+Outdoor HVAC Equipment Can Help or Hinder Your Comfort

 The exterior unit of your HVAC system is responsible for pulling warm air in and cooling it off, using refrigerant and evaporator coils.
 The AC compressor works to compress the refrigerant and deliver it throughout the unit.
 All outdoor units are designed to withstand Mother Nature’s temperamental weather, but it doesn’t mean it’s invincible.
 Protect your AC compressor and the other components in your exterior system by: